 You should disable these plugins temporarily and remember to reactivate them after the migration is complete.

-Setting Up the New Environment
+Stage 2.
+Set Up the New WordPress Environment

-7. Install WordPress on the new domain
+Step 7.
+Install WordPress on the new domain

 Before migrating your site, you’ll need to install WordPress on your new hosting account or domain.
 Many hosting providers, such as SiteGround or Bluehost, offer one-click WordPress installation through their dashboards.